-Previous experience with massage: A new client may be uncomfortable to ask questions about disrobing so finding out about their previous experience gives you the opportunity to discuss draping techniques.
+A new client may be uncomfortable asking questions about disrobing, so finding out about their previous experience allows you to discuss draping techniques.
 During this part of the questioning, you also can find out if a previous session provided the kind of outcome the client was looking for.

-Goals for the session: You can’t base a session on your perceptions or assumptions about what a client needs.
-Get specific with questions to understand if a client needs therapeutic massage or a relaxing Swedish massage.
+You can’t base a session on your perceptions or assumptions about what a client needs.
+Get specific with questions to understand if a client needs a therapeutic massage or a relaxing Swedish massage.
 You also may determine aromatherapy should be part of the session.
 As part of the questioning, find out what specific areas the client needs you to focus on.

-What worsens a condition: You also should ask what activities might intensify a client’s condition.
-This could help you determine which muscles in particular to focus on.
+It would help if you also asked what activities might intensify a client’s condition.
+This could help you determine which muscles, in particular, to focus on.

 Be aware of non-verbal cues – eye contact, posture, folding arms